guardian/coding-exercise-project/python/README.md

 PyCharm is the preferred IDE of most developers when using Python.
 If virtualenv is active, it should automatically set the correct Python version.

+If you do not currently have PyCharm installed, you can download and install the community edition from the [official website](https://www.jetbrains.com/pycharm/download/).

 ## Usage

 on the CLI, run `python -m unittest discover` to run the test suite (there is initially one failing test).